 These condensed consolidated interim financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
-The Company has incurred losses from inception and, despite a strong current working capital position, does not currently have the financial resources to sustain operations in the long-term.
-While the Company has been successful in obtaining its required funding in the past, there is no assurance that such future financing will be available or be available on favorable terms.
-Management believes the Company has sufficient current working capital to operate for at least the next year at the current level of operations.
+The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long term.
+The Company will periodically have to raise additional financing in order to acquire and conduct work programs on mineral properties and meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
+While the Company has been successful in securing financing in the past, there is no assurance that it will be able to do so in the future.